Kurento Media Server (KMS) can be installed in multiple ways

 4.6.
 TurnPassword: Password required to use the TURN server.

 The template file includes Coturn as a TURN server.
 The default user/password for this server is

 kurento.
 You can optionally change the username, but make sure to change the default password.

 Finish the Stack creation process.
 Wait until the status of the newly created Stack reads CREATE_COMPLETE.

 Select the Stack and then open the Outputs tab, where you’ll find the instance’s public IP address, and the Kurento Media Server endpoint URL that must be used by Application Servers.

-Kurento’s Docker Hub contains images built from each KMS Release.
-Just head to the kurento-media-server image page, and follow the instructions you’ll find there.
+Kurento’s Docker Hub contains images built from each KMS release.
+Just head to the kurento-media-server Docker Hub page, and follow the instructions you’ll find there.